 Nominations for officers and committee members, proposed and seconded, should reach the Hon Sec at 19 Stanley Gardens, W11 2NG, before the meeting.

-1. Minutes of the 50th meeting.
+1. Minutes of the Last Meeting

-There were no matters arising.
+There were no matters arising from the minutes

 3. Chairman’s Report

-4. Treasurer’s Report and Adoption of Accounts.
+4. Treasurer’s Report and Adoption of Accounts

-5. Election of Officers
+5. Election of Officers and Committee

 6. Any Other Business